Erkaman/pnp-gui/README.md

 Let us now go through the important parts of the above demo.
-First of all, the code that creates the GUI:
+First of all, the code that creates the gui object:

 ```javascript
     gui = new createGui(gl)
     gui.windowSizes = [360, 580];
 ```

-In the first line, we simply create the GUI.
+In the first line, we simply create the gui object.
 In the second line, we set the window sizes of the GUI.
 As remarked in the Introduction, we do not provide any means of doing advanced GUI layout.
-So if the window does not fit all widgets you place out, you will have to solve this by setting the value of `gui.windowSizes`.
+So if the window does not fit all widgets you place out, you will have to solve this by setting the value of `gui.windowSizes` so that all widgets fit.
 Note that you can tweak this value at any time, not just after creation.

-After creating the GUI, we are now ready to use it.
-Every frame, we have to do the following:
+After creating the gui object, we are now ready to use it.
+You need to first provide png-gui with IO-information:

 ```javascript
     var pressed = shell.wasDown("mouse-left");